Datasance/docs.datasance.com/ioFog_3.0/tutorial/deploy-our-microservice.md

       to: rest-api
 ```

-This yaml file has been used to describe to `iofogctl` what our set of microservices (application) should look like, and how they are configured.
-You can find a complete description of the YAML format [here](..ioFog_3.0/reference-iofogctl/reference-application), but for now let's focus on the main parts.
+This yaml file has been used to describe to `potctl` what our set of microservices (application) should look like, and how they are configured.
+You can find a complete description of the YAML format [here](..ioFog_3.0/reference-potctl/reference-application), but for now let's focus on the main parts.

 - The file describes an application, named `tutorial`.
 - It has 3 microservices.